 Where will my incisions be?

-A mini tummy tuck, or mini-abdominoplasty, incision is placed above the pubic hairline, under the belly button.
-The mini tummy tuck incision is much shorter than a traditional, full Fort Worth tummy tuck incision.
-Typically this is the only incision, and the belly button is allowed to “float” downwards to a new position without an additional belly button incision.
-The placement of your incisions is specific to your body and to your surgery.
-Dr. Kirby will discuss the incisions with you prior to your surgery.
+The mini tummy tuck incision is much shorter than a traditional, full tummy tuck incision.
+This may be the only incision, and the belly button is allowed to “float” downwards to a new position without an additional belly button incision.
+Other techniques include a scar around the belly button.
+Incision placement is specific to your body and to your surgery, and Dr. Kirby will discuss the incisions with you prior to your surgery.

 What kind of anesthesia will I have?

 Mini-abdominoplasty, or “mini tummy tuck,” is performed under general anesthesia for optimal comfort.
 This means you will be asleep for the entire procedure.

 How long will my surgery last?